 We are not a monolith, and we deserve to see that played out on our television screens just as much as other families.
 When a TV show gets it right, the results are tangible.
 Speechless star Micah Fowler reports that after Season 1:

-“I’ve had moms telling me that siblings are now proud of their disabled brother or sister instead of ashamed, people telling me that their kids have finally started using their AAC [augmentative and alternative communication] devices to communicate like JJ, adults telling me how much it means to finally be accurately represented after all these years, and moms thanking me for giving their child hope and making them smile again.”
+“I’ve had moms telling me that siblings are now proud of their disabled brother or sister instead of ashamed, people telling me that their kids have finally started using their AAC [augmentative] devices to communicate like JJ, adults telling me how much it means to finally be accurately represented after all these years, and moms thanking me for giving their child hope and making them smile again.”

 When Speechless returns to screens this fall, my mother and I will be glued to the screen.
 Who knows what next year will bring in terms of shows featuring disabled kids and their families.
 On top of hoping for more representation in general, I’m hoping for more relatable and diverse characters (how about a female teen with disabilities… a person of colour?) and more sensitive and informed plotlines.
 If Atypical makes it to a second season, I hope that the show will—to quote my mother—“quit congratulating itself and step it up—it’s 2017 for God’s sake!”